Davide-Piscitelli/Tecnica-Typeface/README.md

 * **Tecnica Mono**: A new monospaced variant engineered for strict vertical and horizontal alignment, providing consistent character width across data-heavy environments.

 ### Line Variants
-Both standard and monospace variants include specialized Line versions (`Tecnica-53Line`, `Tecnica-55Line`, and `Tecnica Mono Line`).
+Both standard and monospace variants include specialized Line versions (`Tecnica-53Line`, `Tecnica-55Line`, and `Tecnica-MonoLine`).
 These variants connect the dot matrix into continuous lines, expanding the system's utility for programming environments and technical interfaces.

 ---